Edward-Rodriguez/PokeAnalytics/ReadMe.md

 # Features

-- CLI that takes dataset as file input
+- Retrieve data from an API
-- Scala Map to map values from dataset as keys
+- Scala Set to map values from dataset as keys
-- CLI Flag to search for Pokemon by type
+- Search for Pokemon by type Attack
-- Outputs results to console
+- Outputs results to mongo db
+** MORE TO COME **
 <!-- - [ ] Aggregate and count (Reduce) all keys
 - [ ] Return list of counts
 - [ ] Well documented and extensive code coverage with unit tests